isplab-unil/KGPMeter/README.md

 ```
 Where `path/to/kgpmeter.js` corresponds to the `frontend/lib/js/kgpmeter.js` file.
 The `kgpmeter.js` script looks for a `<div>` with id `kin-genomic-privacy-meter`.
-If it finds it, the script automatically creates a kgpmeter instance in it, using by default our [api endpoint][santeperso_unil_ch_api_endpoint].
+If it finds it, the script automatically creates a kgpmeter instance in it, using by default our [api endpoint][our_api_endpoint].

 It is also possible to specify some options using optional `data-` attributes :
 ```